elastic/opentelemetry/docs/limitations.md

 implemented in Kibana/Lens with a `Counter rate` function applied on the time series.

-As a consequence, visualizations of `counter` metrics are currently tied to the metric temporal aggregation used, which means changing a metric temporal aggregation will require to modify visualizations.
+As a consequence, visualizations of `counter` metrics are currently tied to the metric temporal aggregation used, which means changing a metric temporal aggregation will require to modify visualizations or creating dedicated visualizations per temporal aggregation.